 The police claimed that the word “ja” constitutes lese majeste.
 Predictably, social media ridiculed this.
 The police responded, saying their own notification of charges was wrong or at best misleading.
 A relatively low-ranked police officer states: “We insist Ms Patnaree did not utter just one word as reported earlier.
 There’s more to the conversation which we can’t reveal at this stage…”.
 The officer then threatened the media and the defendant’s lawyers: “Those who said she was charged because of the word ‘ja’ are spreading a lie and they are liable to prosecution.”

 After widespread expressions of disbelief and anger at the regime’s tactics, from abroad and in Thailand, the case went quiet.
 Then, on 15 July 2016, the police contradicted all of their earlier claims, failed to produce any more evidence, and decided not to press charges against Patnaree.
-However, the case will be sent to military prosecutors.
-They may still indict her.
+However, the case was sent to military prosecutors.
+They decides to indict her.

 Media accounts of Patnaree’s case: